ZhengguoGu/RegularizedSCA/README.md

   1.1 TuckerCoef.R: A function for calcuating Tucker congruence coefficients (and rotations etc.)

-  1.2 VarSelectComDistPre.R: A function for estimating P and T by means of a MM algorithm.
+  1.2 CDfriedman.R: A function for estimating P and T by means of a MM algorithm.
 The sparseness in P can be predifined.

-  1.3 VarSelectFriedman.R: A function for estimating P and T by means of the algorithm by Friedman et al. (2010) and Yuan & Lin (2006)
+  1.3 CDpre.R: A function for estimating P and T by means of the algorithm by Friedman et al. (2010) and Yuan & Lin (2006)

-  1.4 mySTD.R: A function for standardize the given data matrix per column over the rows
+  1.4 mySTD.R: A function for standardize the given data matrix per column over the rows (double checked on 2016-12-30)

   1.5 VAF.R: A function for calculating proportion of variance accounted for.
 Used for deciding the # of components in P

   1.6 DISCOsca.R (pstr.R, pstrLoss.R, reflexmat.R) : A function for finding out the number of common/distinctive components in P

+  1.7 pca_gca.R: A function for identifying common/distinctive processes by means of PCA-GCA method.

+  1.8 crossvali.R: A cross-validation procedure for the CDpre.R algorithm

+  1.9 component_structure.R: A function for generating a structured matrix for the CDpre.R function.

 2. funtions that to be finished

-  2.1 a function for deciding the region for lasso tuning parameter
+  2.1 (DONE!) a function for deciding the region for lasso tuning parameter.
+See crossvali.R

-  2.2 a function for cross validation
+  2.2 (DONE!) a function for cross validation.
+See crossvali.R

 3. other things planed